henrythasler/Leaflet.Geodesic/README.md

 ## Scientific background

-All calculations are based on the [WGS84-Ellipsoid](https://en.wikipedia.org/wiki/World_Geodetic_System#WGS84) (EPSG:4326) using [Vincenty's formulae](https://en.wikipedia.org/wiki/Vincenty%27s_formulae).
+All calculations (except midpoint generation which is done on a sphere) are based on the [WGS84-Ellipsoid](https://en.wikipedia.org/wiki/World_Geodetic_System#WGS84) (EPSG:4326) using [Vincenty's formulae](https://en.wikipedia.org/wiki/Vincenty%27s_formulae).
 This method leads to very precise calculations but may fail for some corner-cases (e.g. [Antipodes](https://en.wikipedia.org/wiki/Antipodes)).
 I use some workarounds to mitigate these convergence errors.
 This may lead to reduced precision (a.k.a. slightly wrong results) in these cases.
 This is good enough for a web mapping application but you shouldn't plan a space mission based on this data.
 OMG, this section has just become a disclaimer...